-This photograph corresponds to Hambreton (Hungerthon in English) 2015, annual fundraising event of the Culiacan Food Bank where the goal set to surpass this year was possible, with the total raised being 148,000 pounds of nonperishable food, and in which 70 educational institutions and 30 companies from Culiacan participated.
+This photograph corresponds to Hambreton (Hungerthon in English), annual fundraising event of the Culiacan Food Bank.
+The goal set to surpass this year was possible, with the total raised being 148,000 pounds of nonperishable food.
+70 educational institutions and 30 companies from Culiacan participated.

 How this virtual tour was made

 When spherical photography is done in groups of people, it is important to do the 4 shots the fastest possible at a high speed to avoid that, with the movement, PTGui cannot perform the photo stitching or the images come out incomplete or duplicated.

 This tour took place at noon and the white canvas tent helped as a diffusor for the light, which is why there are no hard shadows.

 It was a nice experience to see the enthusiasm of this group of volunteers who worked intensively on this important event, “Hambreton 2015”.